WindowWhisperer/lpthw/README.md

 # lpthw
-These are exercises from Zed Shaw's Learn Python the Hard way
+These are exercises from Zed Shaw's Learn Python the Hard Way